24A31A4472/FOOD_DONATION_MANAGEMENT_SYSTEM/README.md

 - Donor portal for submitting surplus food
 - Receiver portal for NGOs and shelters
 - Admin dashboard to monitor donations
-- Real-time SMS notifications using Twilio
+- Real-time Email notifications
-- Secure authentication using JSON Web Tokens (JWT)
+- Email-based OTP verification for secure access
 - MongoDB database with schema validation using Mongoose

 ---